debiasej/react-redux-blog-app/README.md

 # Blog Web App
-this web app allows you to list, create and delete your posts
+This web app allows you to list, create and delete your posts

 This project has been developed to practice my skills with React, Redux and React Router.